FOR VOLUNTARY ORGANISATIONS:

 Address of its registered or principal office.

 Legal form of the RLE and the law by which it is governed.

 Company number, if applicable.

 Date it became a registrable RLE in relation to the company.
 This will be 6 April 2016, if the entity met the condition(s) for being an RLE on the day the law came into effect.

 Which of the five conditions for being a PSC it meets, with quantification of its interest where relevant.
 If a PSC meets one or more of conditions (i) to (iii), it is not necessary to identify whether they also meet condition (iv) or (v).
-In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (via tinyurl.com/jb8f8pv), can be used.
+In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv), can be used.

 Other registrable person

 Where an other registrable person such as a local authority, local authority department, or national government or department must be entered in the PSC, its entry must include the following.
 These details must be accurate but do not need to be confirmed with the entity, unless the company has reason to believe they are not accurate or have changed.

 Name of the entity.

 Legal form of the entity and the law by which it is governed.